See and Switch: Vision-Based Branching for Interactive Robot-Skill Programming: Related Work

-Vision foundation models are increasingly used as state encoders for manipulation and conditional control.
-DINOBot~\cite{DiPalo2024DINOBot} leverages DINO~\cite{dino} features for retrieval-based one-shot imitation and pixel-level alignment to novel objects.
-Similarly, we use DINO features within a decision-state-specific classifier to support efficient branch selection and anomaly detection, aligning visual representation learning with the discrete, incremental structure of task-graph execution.
+Vision foundation models increasingly serve as frozen state encoders for manipulation.
+DINOBot~\cite{DiPalo2024DINOBot} uses DINO~\cite{dino} features for retrieval-based one-shot imitation and pixel-level alignment to novel objects.
+Diffusion-PbD~\cite{Murray2024DiffusionPbD} transfers demonstration waypoints to novel scenes via diffusion features.
+They generalize how a single demonstrated behavior executes in a new scene, but do not decide which of several demonstrated behaviors the scene requires, nor detect that none fits.
+We use the same frozen DINO features within a decision-state-specific classifier to support few-shot branch selection and anomaly detection.